Create OpenID Connect app integrations

 • Device Authorization: Use device authorization as the grant type for a client acting on behalf of a user.

 • Implicit (hybrid): Use an implicit grant type for a client acting on behalf of a user.
+Select the type of token that you want to use:

-• Enter one or more Sign-in redirect URIs where Okta sends OAuth responses.
+• Sign-in redirect URIs: This is where Okta sends OAuth responses.
+Enter one or more URIs.

-• Enter one or more Sign-out redirect URIs where Okta redirects the browser after logging out from the relying-party and terminating its end-user session.
+• Sign-out redirect URIs: This is where Okta redirects the browser after signing out from the relying-party and terminating its end-user session.
+Enter one or more URIs.

 Native apps

-• The Client Credentials section contains important information necessary for authentication flows.
+The Client Credentials section contains important information necessary for authentication flows.

 • Client ID: This is the public identifier required by all OAuth flows.
 This identifier is randomly generated when you create the app integration.

-• Client authentication: Choose the method to use for client authentication.
+• Client authentication: Choose the method to use for client authentication:

+• None: This option is recommended for native apps.
 This option requires a Proof Key for Code Exchange (PKCE) for additional verification.
 PKCE ensures that only the client that requested the access token can redeem it.

 • Proof Key for Code Exchange (PKCE): Indicates if a PKCE code challenge is required to verify client requests.
 If you select None as the authentication method, a PKCE challenge is required by default.
 The PKCE code verification is optional for the Client secret and Public key / Private key authentication methods.
+If you changed your client authentication method, see Change client authentication methods for information on how existing secrets and keys are affected.

-• In the General Settings section, you can configure the following settings:
+In the General Settings section, you can configure the following settings:

 • Authorization Code: Use an authorization code as the grant type for a client acting on behalf of a user.